-Under the tutelage of his father Earl, Woods’ winning ways continued throughout his youth, and he became the youngest U.S. Junior Champion.
-What followed was years of being the “youngest” player to ever win this title, or reach that goal, or this or that.
+Under the tutelage of his father, Earl, Woods’ winning ways continued throughout his youth, and he became the youngest U.S. Junior Champion.
+What followed was years of being the “youngest” player ever to win this title, or reach that goal, or this or that.

-Those questions might have crossed Woods’ mind, and his answer was “yes, it’s worth it, and I can do it.”
+Those questions might have crossed Woods’ mind, and his answer was, “yes, it’s worth it, and I can do it.”
 That takes moxie.

 Moxie values family.

-And it was Earl who was waiting to embrace his son at the end of each major tournament win.
+And it was Earl who was waiting to embrace his son at the end of each significant tournament win.
 Who can forget Tiger embracing his father Earl after winning his first Masters in 1997?

 Tiger seems to have learned from his earlier personal failures, and the experience has matured him into a loving and engaged father.
-His children will undoubtedly learn of those failures at some point, if they haven’t already.
+His children will undoubtedly know of those failures at some point if they haven’t already.
 But that guy that made those mistakes will likely seem far removed from the man they know and love, and that’s what matters.
 It takes moxie to recover from your biggest mistakes, and Tiger has it.